Eugenewijaya/Eugenewijaya/README.md

 # 👋 Hello, I'm Eugene Wijaya

-🎓 Student ✨ Buddhist 📸 Photography Enthusiast 🧠 Philosopher 🎶 Music Lover 🧑‍💻 Enthusiast Coder
+🎓 Student ✨ Buddhist 📸 Photography Enthusiast 🧠 Philosopher 🎶 Songwriter

 ## 🚀 What I'm Passionate About
 - Exploring new technologies and trends